adamhenson/s3-image-uploader/README.md

 #### Resize

-Width and height options denote the maximum size for the dimension.
-After resize the image will not have a width larger than specified and vice versa for height.
-Aspect ratio is maintained.
+Width and height options denote the maximum size for the dimension (will be exact if the other dimension is set to 'auto'... but upsizing will not happen).
+If not defined or set to 'auto' - the dimension will be resized based on aspect ratio of the other.
+Aspect ratio is always maintained.
 If ```square : true``` is set and width/height are equal, the smaller dimension will be sized down and the larger will be trimmed off outside of the center.

 ```fileId``` is important for the websockets functionality.
 It's referenced in messages sent to the client about the status.
 Therefore you may want to use this same identifier as a DOM selector in your client side code (maybe a data attribute) to target visual representations of the messages.